Pinoy Big Brother: Kumunity Season 10: Auditions

-A second Online Bahay ni Kuya campaign was held for the Adult Edition.
-This time, the campaign had three winners to determine the three final adult housemates; one each for the Male Kumunity, Female Kumunity, and the LGBTQIA+ Kumunity.
-Andrei King, Kathleen Agir-Zarandin, and Roque Coting emerged as the Top 1 for their respective Kumunities, thus giving them the three final housemate spots for the Adult Edition and entered the house all together on Day 99, along with Glenda Victorio, the second houseguest of the season.
+A second Online Bahay ni Kuya campaign was held for the Adult Edition to determine the three final adult housemates, one each for the male, female, and the LGBTQIA+ Kumunity.
+Andrei King, Kathleen Agir-Zarandin, and Roque Coting topped their respective Kumunities, becoming the three final housemates for the Adult Edition.
+They entered the house on Day 99 with Glenda Victorio, the season's second houseguest.

 The last Online Bahay ni Kuya campaign was held for the Teen Edition.
-Unlike the previous Adult Kumunity auditions that had three winners, only one of the top 100 teen streamers who joined the open call auditions will be chosen as an official teen housemate.
-Paolo Alcantara was announced as the winner in the end.
+Unlike the previous adult Kumunity auditions, only one of the top 100 teen streamers (Paolo Alcantara) became a teen housemate.

-COVID-19 precautions
+COVID-19

-Just like last season, the housemates, the hosts, the crew and staff of the show were RT-PCR tested; the housemates had also undergone quarantine prior to their entry to the House, and health and safety protocols were implemented.
-There was also no live audience present during live events and the crews were under a locked-in production.
+Like the previous season, the show's housemates, hosts, crew and staff underwent RT-PCR testing.
+The housemates had also been quarantined before their entry into the house, and health and safety protocols were implemented.
+No live audience was present, and the crews worked in a locked-in production.

-However, from January 14, the show observed a short break in compliance to health and safety protocols following a sudden surge in COVID-19 cases in the Philippines caused by the Omicron variant.
-During the said break, recaps of the events in the ongoing adult batch were aired in place of the regular episodes through playing out never-before-seen scenes on television.
-The short break ended on January 19.
+On January 14, the show went on a five-day hiatus due to a surge in COVID-19 cases caused by the Omicron variant.
+During the break, never-before-seen recaps of the show in the adult batch aired in place of regular episodes.